falconmick/tdd-demo/slides.md

 {click}

-When writing the test the A Fake Carinfo stub has taken up place as an alternative for a fully fledged CarInfo model being returned.
-For now this is still 100% acceptable, what isn't acceptable is that we have duplication in the repeated implementation of it as well as no solid story behind what does A Fake CarInfo even represent.
+For now the car info stub is still 100% acceptable, what isn't acceptable is that we have duplication in the repeated implementation of it as well as no solid story behind what does A Fake CarInfo even represent.
 -->